auxout/victor-hugo-demo/site/content/pages/test.md

 +++
-title = "test"
+title = "Test"

 +++
-this is test!!!!
+this is test